nodegoat/documentation/configuration/data_model/type.md

 #### Empty a Type

 To empty a Type, click 'empty' at the relevant Type.
-This will remove all the Objects in this Type while leaving the Design of this Type in tact.
+This will remove all the Objects in this Type while leaving the Model of this Type intact.

 #### Delete a Type

 To delete a Type, click 'delete' at the relevant Type.
-This will remove both the Objects in this Type plus the Design of this Type.
+This will remove both the Objects in this Type plus the Model of this Type.